 Let’s look at a few examples to get an idea of some typical values for your samples.
 The left hand column of the table below lists a typical range of protein molecular weights, extending from 3 kDa to 250 kDa, which covers the majority of typical protein samples except for small peptides and large proteins.
 An estimated size for each weight of protein, measured by DLS, is shown in the middle column (both radius [r.nm] and diameter [d.nm] in nano meters).
-The sensitivity, listed in the right hand column, is the minimum concentration of the protein sample in mg/mL that is needed in order to achieve a result within a reasonable measurement duration.
+The sensitivity in the right hand column, is the minimum concentration of the protein sample in mg/mL that you need in order to achieve a result within a reasonable measurement duration.
 These values are for a standard Zetasizer Nano ZS, and also apply to the Zetasizer APS, microV and ZSP models.
 It really is as easy as 1, 2, 3!

 How pure does my sample have to be ?

 In principle, there is no requirement for protein samples for the Zetasizer to be highly purified.
 The main concern is that enough light reaches the detector so that we can reliably analyze the signal.
 If the sample is so aggregated that light scattered by the larger aggregates overshadows that scattered by the monomer, then this will most likely lead to disappointment.
 In such cases, some centrifugation or filtration may resolve the problem; alternatively, increasing the sample concentration may lead to improved result quality.